 - 2 14 oz. cans cans pinto beans

 - 2 tablespoons masa harina or corn flour

 - GARNISHES: cheddar cheese sour cream, scallions, avocado, crispy tortilla strips, tortilla chips, or Fritos

 - Cook ground beef and onions in a large skillet over medium high heat until the meat is no longer pink and the onions are translucent.
 Drain off any grease, then return to the skillet.

 - Add crushed tomatoes and spices.
 Heat until mixture starts to bubble; reduce heat and simmer 5-10 minutes.

-- Pour chili into a slow cooker or soup pot and stir in beans.
+- Pour chili into a slow cooker or soup pot and stir in beans and masa harina.
 Simmer until chili is heated through.